jessfraz/blog/content/post/the-life-of-a-data-byte.md

 is escaping the balloons.
 The same could be said for these drives.
 It took years before manufacturers had created a container that prevented the helium from escaping the form factor for the life of the drive.
 Backblaze experimented and found that while helium hard drives had a lower annualized error rate of 1.03%, while standard hard drives resulted in 1.06%.
-Of course, that is so small a difference it is hard to conclude much from it.
+Of course, that is so small a difference it is hard to conclude much from it[^46].

 A helium filled form factor can have a hard disk drive encapsulated that uses PMR, which we went over above, or could contain a microwave-assisted magnetic recording (MAMR) or heat-assisted magnetic